-Direct Mail KPIs: How To Analyze Direct Mail Results Using 5 Key Metrics
+Direct Mail KPIs: The Key Metrics To Analyze Direct Mail Results

-As the leading direct mail automation platform, we spend a lot of time analyzing direct mail metrics and KPIs to deliver a state-of-the-art experience for marketers.
+As the leading direct mail automation platform, we analyze direct mail metrics and KPIs extensively to deliver a state-of-the-art experience for marketers.

-And the question that comes up often is, “can I just skip analyzing direct mail results?
-Isn’t it good enough to work from your gut feeling?
+We often get asked, “Can I just skip analyzing direct mail results?
+Isn’t it good enough to work from your gut feeling?”

-This reminds me of an old joke that goes something like this: “I know I’m wasting half of my marketing budget.
+It reminds us of the old joke that goes something like: “I know I’m wasting half of my marketing budget.
 The trouble is, I don’t know which half.”

 Measuring the right KPIs is what separates struggling from best-in-class marketers.

-But why?
-Because direct mail is so effective nowadays because you can easily target prospects with pinpoint precision while tracking delivery and response to each mailing.
-With that detailed level of data, you have access to essential information that can help you focus more of your marketing budget on your most likely prospects — and eliminate the high cost of targeting prospects unlikely to become a customer.
+With direct mail platforms, measuring results with KPIs becomes as easy as tracking digital campaigns.
+With that detailed level of data, you have access to information that can help you focus your marketing budget on your most likely prospects.
+Best of all, you eliminate the high cost of targeting prospects unlikely to become a customer.

 direct mail promo code example